VisionXLab/RSCoVLM/README.md

 If you have installed the previous version and would like to update to the latest version, you can:
 ```
 cd RSCoVLM
-git pull origin master  # if you have modification, commit your changes and merge the branches
+git pull origin main  # if you have modification, commit your changes and merge the branches
 pip install -e .
 ```